beginning of content

 Which foods should I avoid when I’m pregnant?

-When you’re pregnant, eating a variety of healthy foods is good for you and your baby.
-However, there are some foods you should not eat when you're pregnant because they might make you ill or harm your baby.
+During pregnancy your immune system is weakened, which means you are more likely to get sick whether by food virus or bacterial infections.
+For this reason there are some foods you should avoid when you're pregnant because there is a greater chance they might make you sick or harm your baby.
 There are also some foods that are safe to eat, but you need to be careful not to have too much of them.

 The main foods to avoid include: